 Not safe during pregnancy

 You might feel dizzy the first few days after starting Entresto (sacubitril / valsartan) and with doses changes.
-This should get better or go away once your body adjusts to your new blood pressure.
-But if you feel dizzy or lightheaded, speak to your provider.
-You might need to have your dose of Entresto (sacubitril / valsartan) or other medications adjusted.
+This should get better or go away as your body adjusts to your new blood pressure.
+If you feel too dizzy or lightheaded, speak to your prescriber.
+They might adjust your medications.

 Don't take Entresto (sacubitril / valsartan) if you're pregnant.
-If you're pregnant or thinking of getting pregnant, contact your provider right away.
+This medication can harm an unborn baby if it's taken during pregnancy.
+Talk to your prescriber right away if you're pregnant or thinking of getting pregnant.

 Entresto (sacubitril / valsartan) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.